 - ९८०३५७५४५३ .

-Dr. Uma Shankar Prasad is Chairman of Health Insurance Board (HIB),Teku Kathmandu.
-He has been working at TU for around last 18 years.
-Dr. Prasad has completed PhD Degree in Economics from the Centre for Economic Studies and Planning (CESP), School of Social Sciences, Jawaharlal Nehru University (JNU), New Delhi in 2009.
-He has been involved in teaching, research and publication.
+Uma Shankar Prasad is an Associate Professor at the Central Department of Economics, Tribhuvan University (TU), Kirtipur, Kathmandu.
+He has been working at TU for around the last 18 years.
+Dr. Prasad has completed a PhD Degree in Economics from the Centre for Economic Studies and Planning (CESP), School of Social Sciences, Jawaharlal Nehru University (JNU), New Delhi in 2009.
+He has been involved in teaching, research, and publication.

 He can be reached at firstname.lastname@example.org